gbif/pygbif/docs/index.rst

 Getting help
 ============

-Having trouble?
-Or want to know how to get started?
+Having trouble or want to know how to get started?

 * Try the :doc:`FAQ <../docs/faq>` -- it's got answers to some common questions.
 * Looking for specific information?
 Try the :ref:`genindex`